vincycode7/palmoil-plantation-dec2/palm_oil_det_dl/README.md

 *— — — — — — — — -End of the Error Resolving — — — — — — — —*

 (16) run `conda install pytorch torchvision torchaudio cudatoolkit=11.1 -c pytorch -c nvidia -y` to install pytorch with gpu.
+(17) if you have a gpu and you have linux run `sudo apt install nvidia-cuda-toolkit` to install package to enable gpu

 ###### Break out